zkytony/basic_blog/README.md

 Clone this repository;

 Add config/secrets.yml into your cloned repository.
 You can generate a random secret key for development and test by rake secret

+You will need to create a database for this application, and modify the `config/database.yml` accordingly